-The Assistant Chief Executive is responsible for the preparation of the Partnership's statement of accounts in accordance with proper practice as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 ("the Code of Practice").
+The Assistant Chief Executive is responsible for the preparation of the Partnership's statement of accounts in accordance with proper practice as set out in the CIPFA/ LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 ("the Code of Practice").

-In preparing these annual accounts, the Assistant Chief Executive has:
+In preparing this statement of accounts, the Assistant Chief Exectutive has:

-- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with legislation; - Complied with the Code of Practice on Local Authority Accounting in the UK; - · Kept adequate accounting records which were up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- Selected suitable accounting policies and applied them consistently: - Made judgements and estimates that were reasonable and prudent; - Complied with legislation; - Complied with the Code of Practice on Local Authority Accounting in the UK; - Kept adequate accounting records which were up to date: and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.

-I certify that the Annual Accounts have been approved for signature by the Partnership at its meeting on 18 September 2020.
-I certify that the Annual Accounts give a true and fair view of the financial position of SPT at the reporting date and the transactions of SPT for the year ended 31 March 2020.
+I confirm that these Annual Accounts have been approved for signature by the Partnership at its meeting on 18 September 2020.

+I certify that the financial statements give a true and fair view of the financial position of SPT at the reporting date and the transactions of SPT for the vear ended 31 March 2020.